Homotopy Equivalent Algebraic Structures in Multicategories and Permutative Categories: Introduction

 We begin with several sections reviewing relevant concepts.
 In \cref{sec:hty-thy} we review equivalences of homotopy theories from \cite{gjo1}.
 In \cref{sec:enrmulticat,sec:Multicat,sec:permcat} we review enriched multicategories and the $\Cat$-multicategory of permutative categories.
 The third of these sections recalls the $\Cat$-multifunctor $\End$ from \cite{cerberusIII}.
 In \cref{sec:free-perm} we review the definition of the left adjoint $\bigf$ from \cite{elmendorf-mandell,johnson-yau-permmult}.

 The main results of this article are contained in the remaining sections.
-We show that $\bigf$ is a $\Cat$-multifunctor in \Cref{sec:multimorphism-assignment,sec:cat-multi-f}.
+We show that $\bigf$ is a non-symmetric $\Cat$-multifunctor in \Cref{sec:multimorphism-assignment,sec:cat-multi-f}.
 In \cref{sec:two-transf} we develop the transformations comparing the composites $\bige\bigf$ and $\bigf\bige$ with the respective identity functors.
-The proof of \cref{theorem:alg-hty-equiv} appears in \cref{sec:hty-thy-equiv}, after a review of stable equivalences for multicategories and permutative categories.
-Applications to ring, bipermutative, and $E_n$-monoidal categories appear in \Cref{sec:application}.
+The proof of \cref{theorem:alg-hty-equiv} appears in \cref{sec:hty-thy-equiv}, after a review of stable equivalences for multicategories and permutative categories. \Cref{sec:application} describes the application to ring categories as $E_1$-algebras in $\Cat$.